Features How It Works Privacy Ingredients Support

-A skin-identical lipid that fills the gaps between skin cells to restore and strengthen the protective barrier.
-Found in over 25,000 products, Ceramide NP is one of the most trusted ingredients for dry, sensitive, and compromised skin.
+A lipid structurally compatible with the skin's intercellular matrix that supports and strengthens the protective barrier.
+Widely used across skincare formulations, Ceramide NP is one of the most commonly formulated ceramides for dry, sensitive, and compromised skin.

 Data sources: EU CosIng (#85476), CIR Safety Assessment of Ceramides (Final Report 2015, updated 2020), and SkinSenseDiary internal evaluation.
 Last updated: April 2026.